 Ishmael is a book that contrasts our culture (the culture of agriculture, governments, schools, and so forth) to the culture of indigenous hunter-gatherers.
 Daniel points out that indigenous people knew "how to live" and be happy.
-For the find-hand experience of an incredible woman who spent two days with just such an indigenous culture, read The Continuum Concept.
+For the first-hand experience of an incredible woman who spent two days with just such an indigenous culture, read The Continuum Concept.
 Jean Liedloff confirms that indigenous people are essentially without illness of body or mind.
-No depression, no diabetes, no angry children...
+No depression, no diabetes, no angry children . . .
 Just happy people living their day to day lives.

 Daniel Quinn in Ishmael contrasts our beliefs to the beliefs of native peoples and shows exactly why we're not happy.
 To summarize it here would be impossible.
 It is already a very concise and well-written book, so I recommend simply getting it and and reading it.
 The same goes for The Continuum Concept by Jean Liedloff.

 If you're reading this page, the changes are that you're part of the cultural minority.
 You're seeking to create a new way to live that is sustainable, healthful and efficient.
-To do so requires tossing out all the old beliefs we grew up with.
+To do so requires tossing out all the old beliefs we grew up with, and creating a living culture.
 Most everything we were taught in school about history, money, nutrition, health, and economy are all wrong.
 Even much of what they're teaching in school about the English language isn't even true.

 Furthermore, no matter how amazing your parents were, they weren't perfect.
-My parents were both college graduates, and yet they didn't know how to spend their money, how to organize their home, how to select the most nutritious foods...
+My parents were both college graduates, and yet they didn't know how to spend their money effectively, how to organize their home, or how to select the most nutritious foods.
 They did better than the people in the surrounding ghetto I grew up in, but in order to become part of the new culturally creative movement, I had to leave their way of doing things behind.

-There are many forms of cultural creatives.
-There is The Venus Project, The Zeitgeist Movement, The Thrive Movement, The Ishmael Community, The Blueprint For Life Longevity Community, and many others, including more commonly known projects such as freecycle.org and kickstarter.com.
+There are many cultural innovation initiatives.
+To name a few, there is The Venus Project, The Zeitgeist Movement, The Freeworlder Movement, The Thrive Movement, The Ishmael Community, The Blueprint For Life Longevity Community, and many others, including more commonly known projects such as freecycle.org and kickstarter.com.